mhodgesatuh/cliprt/README.md

 - destination logic for merging multiple source columns to a single destination column
 - logic for processing identifiers and detecting identity matches and merging client data

-## Version 0.2.0 - object oriented version - currently under development
+## Version 0.2.0 - object oriented version

 - Implement a report package that is proceduraly utilized by the main module.
 - Accept the workbook name as a command line parameter instead of hard coding it.